maksguzik/todo-react-redux-app/README.md

-Check my third react app.
+Check my third react app which I wrote with redux.
 "The journey is spreading more and more further".
 💪